abdeldar/SD_network/README.md

 **Quick Run:**

-One can run the script only if Julia is installed.
+The script is written in [Julia](https://julialang.org).
+To download and install Julia visit [this page](https://julialang.org/downloads/).

-To instantiate the Julia environment:
+To download all used packages and instantiate the Julia environment run:

 ```bash
 julia --project=. -e 'import Pkg; Pkg.instantiate()'
 ```

-Example runs:
+The script can thhen excuted like given here:

 ```bash
 julia --project=. predict_MST.jl --help